ShawnMcCool/PHPStorm-SpacePeacock/README.md

 - (optional) Install the plugin [Idea11 Icon Pack](http://plugins.jetbrains.com/plugin/7285?pr=) to reduce the fugly in the sidebar.

-- If you are using OSX then you need import `PHPStorm-SpacePeacock-osx-key-mappings.jar` after importing the main theme.
+> If you are using OSX then you need import `PHPStorm-SpacePeacock-osx-key-mappings.jar` after importing the main theme.
 This will fix your OSX specific keybindings.

-## Fonts
+## Improve the Font Rendering on Linux

+If you are using Linux then you **NEED** to alter your bin/phpstorm.vmoptions (for 32-bit) or bin/phpstorm64.vmoptions (for 64-bit) to remove the useSystemAAFontSettings declaration and replace it with these three lines:

+    -Dswing.aatext=true
+    -Dsun.java2d.xrender=true
+    -Dawt.useSystemAAFontSettings=gasp

-Use Java 7 if you want the best font rendering on Linux possible.
+Use Oracle's Java 7 if you want the best font rendering on Linux possible.

-The font used is Source Code Pro.
+The font that I use is Source Code Pro.
 I tried other fonts that I prefer such as DejaVu Sans Mono, but Java 7 didn't render them so hot.
 So, I stuck with that one.

 The font size may be a bit big when you import.
 Sorry about that, I'm running 2560x1440 and I'm exporting new versions of the configuration so often that it's just better to leave it at my current settings.
 But, it's just a single configuration to fix it for your preference.